JtheFox/social-network-api/README.md

 ## Installation
 - Make sure you have [NodeJS](https://nodejs.org/en/download/) installed
 - Clone the project to your machine
--  Navigate to the project folder in your terminal, using MySQL shell run
+-  Navigate to the project folder in your terminal then run
 ```bash
 npm i
 npm start